Measurement Classes

 1: integrated flicker period noise (flicker walk period)

-1.5: double integrated white period noise (random run period)
+1.5: double integrated white period noise (random run period).

 It is scaled to match the ADEV for white period noise.